mathie/nanowrimo/_drafts/getting-shit-done.md

   gotten lost in some code.
 (In other words, when the 6pm tasks show up as available and I'm not yet on a train home, I know my dinner is in the cat!)

+## Unplanned, but urgent

+Sometimes things crop up during the day.
+Servers die, causing widespread panic, fire fighting and an end to the productive day.
+Clients phone up (sometimes not the one I'm supposed to be working for that day with "one little thing").
+And sometimes I just get distracted.
+I wind up seeing another bit of code near where I'm working that's crazy and needs 'refactoring' out of existence (what was 6-months-ago me thinking?!), or I have a shiny new idea and spend 20 minutes writing about it.

+It's inevitable, but I'd like to track these in some way.
+If there's something I've just done, but didn't plan to do today, I'll use the Quick Entry tool in OmniFocus to record it.
+I'll note that I started it today, that it's already complete, how long I spent on it and that it was unplanned.
+I'll assign it to a context and project (there's almost always a single action 'current' list for each of my roles, which is where this sort of thing gets placed.)
+And I'll immediately mark it as complete.
+There are two reasons why I do this:

+* I get some sense that I've achieved something, even on the days when my hare-brained mind has wandered off on twenty different tangents.
+Chances are some of these tangents will have future value -- maybe learning a new tool, or improving my productivity in vim -- even if they didn't contribute to my deadlines today.

+* I get some feedback on the time I'm spending on planned vs unplanned activities.
+Do I need to introduce more slack into my system to allow for them while still getting my commitments completed?
+Could I better manage and reduce the impact of interruptions?

+## Reporting

 ## Trusted System

 I hope this gives you an insight into how I operate my trusted system,